Imagine you are from Montreal, having French as a primary language.

-The matching algorithm of Incredible Health is the custom one – built with the focus on permanent hiring and not temporary.
+The matching algorithm of Incredible Health is the custom one – built with a focus on permanent hiring and not temporary.

 Not only this but the algorithm also automates the screening process at the hospitals and other healthcare entities to further reduce the time and effort.

-And as this is not enough, the startup will use the majority of the funds from the new round on making the matching algorithm more personalized and efficient.
+As this is not enough, the startup will use the majority of the funds from the new round to make the matching algorithm more personalized and efficient.

 This itself depicts the importance of algorithms for the success of healthcare startups in today’s competitive market.

-Based in Ontario-Canada, we are one of the kind healthcare-focused IT companies which only entertain healthcare IT projects.
+Based in Ontario-Canada, we are a kind healthcare-focused IT company that only entertains healthcare IT projects.